-- 708.31-1.
-A guardianship under this law shall continue until any of the following are met, whichever occurs earlier: - (a) The date on which the child attains eighteen (18) years of age; - (b) The date on which the child is granted a high school or high school equivalency diploma or the date on which the child reaches nineteen (19) years of age, whichever occurs first, if the child is a full-time student at a secondary school or its vocational or technical equivalent and is reasonably expected to complete the program before reaching nineteen (19) years of age; or - (c) The date on which the Court terminates the guardianship order. - 708.31-2.
+708.31-1.
+A guardianship under this law shall continue until any of the following are met, whichever occurs earlier:

+- (a) The date on which the child attains eighteen (18) years of age; - (b) The date on which the child is granted a high school or high school equivalency diploma or the date on which the child reaches nineteen (19) years of age, whichever occurs first, if the child is a full-time student at a secondary school or its vocational or technical equivalent and is reasonably expected to complete the program before reaching nineteen (19) years of age; or - (c) The date on which the Court terminates the guardianship order. - 708.31-2.
 A parent of the child may request that a guardianship order be terminated.
 The request shall allege facts sufficient to show that there has been a substantial change in circumstances since the last order affecting the guardianship was entered, that the parent is willing and able to carry out the duties of a guardian and that the proposed termination of guardianship would be in the best interests of the child.
 The Court shall hold a hearing on the matter unless the parties file a signed stipulation and the Court approves. - (a) The Court may order the Department to file with the Court a report containing as much information relating to the termination of the guardianship as is reasonably ascertainable, including a re-assessment of the conditions for guardianship specified in section 708.29-1(a)-(f).
-The Department shall file its report with the Court prior to the hearing on the termination of guardianship and shall provide the parties with a copy of the report at least three (3) business days prior to the hearing. - 708.31-3.
-Any person authorized to file a petition under for guardianship may request that a appointed guardian be removed for cause or the Court may, on its own motion, propose such a removal.
-The request or Court proposal shall allege facts sufficient to show that the guardian is or has been neglecting, is or has been refusing or is or has been unable to discharge the guardian's trust and may allege facts relating to any other information that affects the advisability of the Court's disposition.
+Upon filing with the Court and at least seven (7) days prior to the termination hearing, the Department shall provide the parties with a written copy of the report by first-class mail. - 708.31-3.
+Any person authorized to file a petition for guardianship may request that an appointed guardian be removed for cause or the Court may, on its own motion, propose such a removal.
+The request or Court proposal shall allege facts sufficient to show that the guardian is or has been neglecting, is or has been refusing, or is or has been unable to discharge the guardian's trust and may allege facts relating to any other information that affects the advisability of the Court's disposition.
 The Court shall hold a hearing on the matter. - 708.31-4.
 A guardian appointed under this law may resign at any time if the resignation is accepted by the Court.

 708.32.
-Termination of Parental Rights
+Suspension or Termination of Parental Rights